mikedeshazer/OrFeed/README.md

 2. Approve the OrFeed Chainlink proxy contract to use your LINK coins to pay the Chainlink fees.
 Visit [https://etherscan.io/token/0x514910771af9ca656af840dff83e8264ecf986ca#writeContract](https://etherscan.io/token/0x514910771af9ca656af840dff83e8264ecf986ca#writeContract) and use the "Approve" function.
 In the "_spender" field, paste this address: 0xa0f806d435f6acaf57c60d034e57666d21294c47.
 In the "_amount" field, input: 100000000000000000000000000.
 Additionally, at the top of the page, right above the approve function, make sure to click Connect to Web3.

+Optionally, for subsidized LINK fees, you can use PRFT token to pay for fees (.01 PRFT per request).
+Visit [https://etherscan.io/token/0xc5cea8292e514405967d958c2325106f2f48da77#writeContract](https://etherscan.io/token/0xc5cea8292e514405967d958c2325106f2f48da77#writeContract) and use the "Approve" function in the same way you would do for LINK described above.

 Now you are ready!